abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 The `Class`  above can also refer to a Interface type.
 Also, `extends` is applicable for interface too here, meaning the same as `implements` in this context.

 ### Unbounded Wildcard
 Java doesn't allow casts like `List<String>` to `List<Object>` since once its declared as a list of Objects, we can add elements of its subclass types also to it e.g. `Integer`, `Car`, `Dog` etc...
 So, such conversions aren't allowed therefore we can't use `List<Object>` as a common type.
-In short - both types of List are not related so no casts.
+In short - their elements are related but not the Lists themselves, so no cast is allowed.

 ```java
 List<Integer> numbers = new ArrayList<>();